solarwinds/apm-js/packages/solarwinds-apm/README.md

 The new OpenTelemetry-based SolarWinds APM Node.js library.
 Currently supports Node.js 16 LTS, 18 LTS and 20.

+A broad set of instrumentations are supported, see the listing in this [Module Compatibility table](../instrumentations/COMPATIBILITY.md).

 ## Installation and Setup

 ```sh